-5. Cart and checkout pages are the final opportunities to show a product recommendation and are one of the most effective placements.
-Here are a few suggestions on what to do (and what not to) when targeting the bottom of the funnel:
+5. Cart and checkout pages are one of the final opportunities to show a product recommendation and are one of the most effective placements.
+Here are a few suggestions on what to do (and what not to do) when targeting the bottom of the funnel:

 - For both cart and checkout pages, it’s best to keep recommendations as personalized as possible and as closely related to the current cart contents to maximize relevance.
 For example, cross-sell matching products like earrings to go with their necklace or an upsell to an extended warranty on their electronics.

 - Include product recommendations on your post-purchase order tracking page (if you have a branded one…you should since it’s checked an average of 5 times between purchase and unboxing, making it one of the most engaged points of a customer’s journey.
 Place a product recommendation carousel on the post-purchase page that complements their order content with CTAs to easily add them to a new cart with just one click for a streamlined repeat buying experience.
 The additional exposure to new product releases or collections means these products will be top of mind the next time they’re shopping on your site, even if they don’t lead to immediate secondary conversions!